KPI Tree

 Authenticate and connect

 Provide your cluster endpoint, port (default 5439), and database name.
-The region is detected automatically from your endpoint.
-Choose password authentication with the credentials the wizard generated, or switch to IAM authentication for temporary credentials via get_cluster_credentials.
-The connection is validated in real time so you know it works before you leave the setup screen.
+The AWS region is parsed automatically from the endpoint.
+Choose password authentication with the credentials the wizard generated, or IAM authentication, which calls get_cluster_credentials to issue temporary database credentials from your existing AWS identity.
+SSL is set to require by default.
+KPI Tree runs a live SELECT to validate the connection before you leave the setup screen, so you know it works and the grants are correct.

 3